• Skip to primary navigation

 Step Five:

 Slice mushrooms.
-In the same pan you cooked the chicken, add 1 Tbsp butter and ½ Tbsp olive oil and heat on medium.
+In the same pan you cooked the chicken, add 1 tablespoon butter and ½ tablespoon olive oil and heat on medium.
 Add sliced mushrooms in a single layer.
 Cook until golden brown (about 2-3 minutes), flip and cook an additional minute.

 sliced mushrooms Mushrooms browning in pan